Shashi-Bhushan/trials/Google-Protoc/README.md

 also can not be used if data is to be shared between different applications written in C/C++ or Python etc.
 Also, for persisting larger number of objects use an ORM.

+# When making a generic class, always make sure to provide type bounds in order to make it's misuse harder.